openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 library components in randomized assignments in your course.
 You do this by adding a randomized content block to a course unit and specifying the name of the library from which the randomized content is to drawn.
 You also specify the number and type of problems that each learner is assigned.
+For information about randomized content blocks, see :ref:`Randomized Content Blocks`.

 Libraries have separate users and levels of access from courses.
 Initially, only the person who created the library has access.
 She can add other users to